 Survey participants who have worked at Naval Air Systems Command (NAVAIR) for between five and 10 years earn $89K annually on average.
 Overall, the greater share of Naval Air Systems Command (NAVAIR) folks have one to four years of experience and earn an average $68K per year.

 When it comes to location, the highest average paycheck ($84K annually) can be spotted in Lexington Park, Md.; Ridgecrest, Calif. ($77K), Patuxent River, Md. (around $68K), and Lakehurst, N.J. (approximately $67K) are the next top-paying cities.
 On the lower end is Havelock, N.C. at about $57K.
 Across Naval Air Systems Command (NAVAIR)'s U.S. offices, employees in the state of District of Columbia earn the most, taking home $88K per year.

 Certifications and Degrees

-In this role, the best-paying skill appears to be Microsoft Word; individuals who claim it among their capabilities enjoy a higher median salary of approximately $89K annually.
-A relatively widespread skill at Naval Air Systems Command (NAVAIR) is Systems Engineering; just under one in three of employees use it for work.
-Employees also tend to round out their skills sets with Engineering Design, Microsoft Office, and Project Management.
+In this position, it pays to have Systems Engineering in your toolkit; employees who claim proficiency enjoy a higher median salary of approximately $88K per year.
+Engineering Design is a popular skill among Naval Air Systems Command (NAVAIR) workers, with one in three of those surveyed reporting using it on the job.
+Employees also tend to round out their skills sets with Microsoft Office, Project Management, and Microsoft Excel.